The Geometry of Adversarial Training in Binary Classification: Analysis of the Adversarial Training Problem

 Notice that for any Borel set $A$ we have $A^-\subseteq A^+$.
 In addition, notice that $A^+ = (A^+)^\star$ as well as $A^- = (A^-)^\star$.
 In particular, if $A$ is a solution to problem \labelcref{eq:adv_perimeter}, then both $A^+$ and $A^-$ are solutions to problem \labelcref{eq:baseline_adv} according to \cref{lem:minimizer2minimizer}.

 The next is an immediate consequence of \cref{prop:max_min_sol} and the above definitions.

-\begin{corollary} Among the set of solutions to problem \labelcref{eq:baseline_adv} of the form $A^+$ for some solution $A\in\B(\domain)$ of problem \labelcref{eq:adv_perimeter}, $A_\mathrm{max}^+$ is maximal in the sense of inclusions.
+\begin{corollary} \editscolor Assume that $\nu$ is a finite measure. \nc Among the set of solutions to problem \labelcref{eq:baseline_adv} of the form $A^+$ for some solution $A\in\B(\domain)$ of problem \labelcref{eq:adv_perimeter}, $A_\mathrm{max}^+$ is maximal in the sense of inclusions.
 Likewise, among the set of solutions to problem \labelcref{eq:baseline_adv} of the form $A^-$ for some solution $A$ of problem \labelcref{eq:adv_perimeter}, $A_\mathrm{min}^-$ is maximal in the sense of inclusions.
 In addition, $A_\mathrm{min}^- \subseteq A_\mathrm{max}^+$. \end{corollary}

 \begin{proof} Notice that if $A \preceq_\nu A'$ we immediately have $A^+ \subseteq (A')^+$ and $A^- \subseteq (A')^-$.
 Since we have $A_\mathrm{min} \preceq_\nu A \preceq_\nu A_\mathrm{max}$ for any solution $A$ of \labelcref{eq:adv_perimeter}, the first part of the corollary follows.
 The inclusion $A_\mathrm{min}^- \subseteq A_\mathrm{max}^+$ follows from $A_\mathrm{min}^- \subseteq A_\mathrm{min}^+ \subseteq A_\mathrm{max}^+$. \end{proof} \nc